Skip to main content

 Undergraduate Robotics Research for Rural Appalachia

-Our educational objective is to provide opportunities for undergraduates to conduct independent research for problems that have great societal impact.
-The students will participate in weekly group research presentations, organized panel discussions, university sponsored workshops, team building activities, and a university-wide undergraduate research symposium.
+Our educational objective is to provide opportunities for undergraduates to conduct independent research on problems that have a great societal impact.
+The students will participate in weekly group research presentations, organized panel discussions, university-sponsored workshops, team-building activities, and a university-wide undergraduate research symposium.
 Participants will contribute to the state of the art within a specialized area of robotics, and faculty mentors will use group discussions to emphasize a holistic view of robotics systems and identify potential synergies and collaborations across sub-teams.

 This REU site is supported by the National Science Foundation and builds upon our previous REU site on robotic swarms.
 The current site is directed by Dr. Jason Gross (PI) and co-directed by Dr. Guilherme Pereira (Co-PI)